choyiny/cscc09.com/content/outline.md

 # Prerequisites

-Students should be comfortable with working in a unix-style environment from CSCB09, and have a good understanding of relational databases in CSCC43.
+Students should be comfortable working in a unix-style environment from CSCB09, and have a good understanding of relational databases in CSCC43.
 No assumptions are made about your web dev background; all the required concepts will be introduced as needed in the course.
-However, students must be prepared to learn new technologies and frameworks in a short amount of time.
+However, students must be prepared to learn new technologies and frameworks in a short amount of time on their own.

 For specific prerequisite requirements see the [UTSC Registrar](https://utsc.calendar.utoronto.ca/course/cscc09h3).